 Hydrogen Bonds Both Within and Between Tropocollagen Strands

-Table 3 provides the average number of hydrogen bonds with the number of hydrogen bonds per tropocollagen observed in three runs in each of the four systems: hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer.
+Table 3 provides the average number of hydrogen bonds with the number of hydrogen bonds per tropocollagen observed in three runs of the hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer.
 The number of hydrogen bonds within the tropocollagen strands was higher in the proline-rich systems, with 24.2 in the hexamer and 24.0 in the heptamer, and the number of hydrogen bonds per tropocollagen was 4 and 3.4, respectively.
-Meanwhile, the average bond of hydroxyproline-rich hexamer was 23.7, with 3.9 bonds per tropocollagen, and the hydroxyproline-rich heptamer was 23.5, with 3.3 bonds per tropocollagen.
+Meanwhile, the average number of hydrogen bonds within hydroxyproline-rich hexamer was 23.7, with 3.9 bonds per tropocollagen strand, and the hydroxyproline-rich heptamer was 23.5, with 3.3 hydrogen bonds per tropocollagen strand.
 Conversely, the number of hydrogen bonds between the tropocollagen strands was higher in those containing hydroxyproline, with an average of 3.4 hydrogen bonds with 0.5 bonds per tropocollagen observed between the tropocollagens in the hydroxyproline-rich hexamer and an average of 4.2 with 0.5 bonds per tropocollagen in the hydroxyproline-rich heptamer.
 In the case of the proline-rich tropocollagen hexamer, an average of 1.5 hydrogen bonds formed between tropocollagens in the hexamer with 0.2 bonds per tropocollagen, and practically none (0.03) were found in the proline-rich heptamer.
 These results are similar to those shown in Figure 4, which presents the average distribution of hydrogen bonds within and between the tropocollagens in each system.
 Most hydrogen bonds within tropocollagens formed between the amide nitrogen of a glycine residue (acting as a hydrogen bond donor) and the amide oxygen of a proline residue, acting as a hydrogen bond acceptor.
 Additionally, hydroxyproline is essential in forming hydrogen bonds between the tropocollagens.
 Specifically, most of the hydrogen bonds were formed between the oxygen atom in the hydroxyl group (-OH) bonded to the γ-carbon of the pyrrolidine ring of a hydroxyproline residue, acting as a hydrogen bond donor, and the oxygen (O) of a glycine or hydroxyproline residue, acting as a hydrogen bond acceptor.

 Table 3.
 The average number of bond interactions with the number of bonds per tropocollagen was observed in three runs for each tropocollagen system: hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer.